-When comparing the bubble measures of the Mining treatments to their respective Gift treatment (Gift-All vs. Mining-All & Gift-Half vs. Mining-Half), we do find significant differences.
-Specifically, price deviations from fundamental value are significantly more pronounced in the Mining treatments as compared to the Gift treatments.
-It is worth emphasizing that this result should not be plainly attributed to the differences in CAR at the outset of the market.
+In table 5, when comparing the bubble measures of the Mining treatments to their respective Gift treatment (Gift-All vs. Mining-All & Gift-Half vs. Mining-Half), we find statistically significant differences (second and third columns).
+Specifically, mispricing is significantly more pronounced in the Mining treatments as compared to the Gift treatments.
+It is worth emphasizing that this result should not be solely attributed to the difference in the CAR at the outset of the market.
 The cash endowment in the Mining treatments is only around 4% higher than in the Gift treatments.
-Additionally, the CAR is already quite high in the Gift treatments (10.2), thus, ensuring that traders are never cash constrained.
-Furthermore, the bubble observed in the Mining-All treatment peaks in the second half of trading periods, by which point the CAR is already lower compared to the CAR in Gift-All.
+Additionally, the CAR is already quite high in the Gift treatments (10.2), thus, ensuring that traders are never cash constrained.16 Furthermore, the bubble observed in the Mining-All treatment peaks in the second half of the trading periods, by which point the CAR is already lower compared to the CAR in the Gift treatments.